 Over time, our teeth weaken and become more susceptible to problems such as decay, cracks, discoloration, and others.
 If your smile isn’t what it once was, crowns can help restore it.
 Additionally, if your dentist notices that a tooth is decayed or seems weakened or cracked, a crown may be necessary to ensure no additional problems with the tooth.
-In cases like this, a filling or bonding will not be sufficient.
-Dental crown treatment can restore a tooth and add a protective structure to prevent further wear and damage.

 Traditional Crown Treatment